Hex lights,

 Barber shops & salons

-Hex clusters above each chair give the bright, modern light clients photograph.
-Dual-zone template for independent chair switching.
+Hex clusters above each chair give bright, colour-accurate light clients photograph.
+500 lx per chair (EN 12464-1).
+Dual-zone template for independent switching.

 Per-chair · Reception · Backbar